masx200/http-https-http2-polyglot/README.md

-Event: 'error',Emitted when an error occurs
+Event: 'error',Emitted when an error occurs on the server

 Only "requestListener" will be called when the "request" event occurs.